flx-systems/InertiajsRails/README.md

 <!-- TOC -->

+# Overview

+Project goals:

+- Validate ease of use communicating between rails controller and Vue page
+- Validate Quasar can work in the stack
+- Validate Pinia can be used in the stack
+- Validate vite_rails as a replacement for webpacker

 ### Getting the project started using rails 7

 ### This will skip turbolinks, use a postgresql database and set webpack for Vue